 Better luck next time.

 But an exhilarating and spectacular morning for sure.

 Plus we got to say goodbye to the lovely Moken families who had joined us for our travels for the last couple of days;

-During our last lunch at the campsite it struck me how fast we adapt to our environment, as in the campsite is completely outdoors.
-There’s bugs and flys etc everywhere, the shower water is cold, there’s no toilet paper, only ‘bum squirters’ as my daughter and I called them.
+During our last lunch at the campsite, it struck me how fast we adapt to our environment, as in the campsite is completely outdoors.
+There are bugs and flys etc everywhere, the shower water is cold, there’s no toilet paper, only ‘bum squirters’ as my daughter and I called them.
 Electricity only comes on between 6pm – 8pm.
 Certainly not the homely comforts we’re used to.